Classify cells in a grid based on changes in the clustering of points (typically representing events) in a two-dimensional regular grid over time.

 If the range of dates in the data is not a multiple of

-, the final period will be shorter than the others.
+period, the final period will be shorter than the others.
 In that case, should this shorter period be collapsed into the penultimate period?- params

 A list of optional parameters that can affect the output.
 The list can be produced most easily using the

-helper function.- quiet
+hotspot_classify_paramshelper function.- quiet

 if set to